denoland/deno/std/async/README.md

 # usage

-The following functions and class are exposed in `mod.ts`
+The following functions and class are exposed in `mod.ts`:

 ## deferred

-Creates a Promise with the `reject` and `resolve` functions.
+Create a Promise with the `reject` and `resolve` functions.

 ```typescript
 import { deferred } from "https://deno.land/std/async/mod.ts";